bitsector/cluster-tester/README.md

 Files:
 - rolling_update_deployment_test.go
 - rolling_update_deployment_test_yamls/deployment_start.yaml
-- rolling_update_deployment_test_yamls/deployment_end.yaml
-- rolling_update_deployment_test_yamls/hpa-trigger.yaml

 ### StatefulSet PDB E2E test
-The test will deploy a PDB, an HPA and a stateful set.
+The test will deploy a PDB and a stateful set.
 The 2 sub-tests will be attempted:
 1.The test code will attempt to delete all the stateful set's pods individually (i.e not deleting the stateful set itself).
 If the PDB is working there still must be at least 5 running pods despite of the deletion.
 The test will sample the number of running pods right after the deletion.
 If at no point there were less than 5 running pods - the test will pass, otherwise the test will fail.